-In January 2017, our club lost a very dear friend and faithful member, Chanell E. Gatewood, after a long, hard battle with Scleroderma, Chanell is finally at rest.
+In 2017, our club lost a very dear friend and faithful member, Chanell E. Gatewood, after a long, hard battle with Scleroderma, Chanell is finally at rest.
 We honor Chanell with the Chanell E. Gatewood Scholarship.
-This scholarship will go towards providing much needed educational resources for youth facing hardship from health, economic, and environmental challenges.
+This annual scholarship will go towards providing much needed educational resources for youth facing hardship from health, economic, and environmental challenges.

 Chanell Elestine Gatewood was smart, articulate and always eager to learn more.
 This drive and thirst for knowledge led her to become the high achiever that she was.
 Chanell attended the Baldwin School of New York, where upon graduation, she earned the Alumni Award.
 She received her Bachelor’s Degree in Criminal Justice from Coppin State University in Baltimore Maryland.
 Returning to New York, she was employed by the New York State Department of Probation Rikers Island Division.
 She served in the Department of Corrections for over two decades.